 • Average match time (not counting intergender or mixed tag matches)

-• Number of main events this year (main events are matches that close the show, not just the last match on the show)
+• Number of main events this year (for this study main events are matches that close the show, not just the last match on the show)

 • Number of women with at least 10 matches on one show in a year (RAW, Smackdown, etc)

-The last two aren’t reflected here right now but once there have been enough shows to measure them they will be.
+The last one isn’t reflected here right now but once there have been enough shows to measure them it will be.

 For a look at last year check out Women’s Wrestling on TV in 2025.